DavidJCobb/DovahKit/native/src/DovahKit/dovah/_docs/rewrites I want to do someday post-launch.md

 ### Minor improvements

 * Use separate types for ILSTRINGS, DLSTRINGS, and LSTRINGS (i.e. `localized_info_string`, `localized_desc_string`, and `localized_string`).
 Currently we just have the one type with constructor args, and those are easy to forget when setting up new form types.

+### Broader plans
+Originally written 9/7/2024.

+We need to know what stubs are using a given localized string, both so we know when an l-string is safe to delete and so we can show varying UI to the user.
+We don't need to know much else.
+L-strings therefore need inbound use info, but form stubs only need use info outbound to L-strings so we can sever on the L-string side if the form is deleted; enlarging the form stub struct is a necessary evil but we may be able to lessen the impact with a custom container.
+Forms would need to build L-string use info alongside normal form-to-form use info (trivial), and would need the ability to sever all references to a to-be-deleted L-string.
+Additionally, `localized_string` and friends would need to work like `form_use` (currently `form_reference_t`).

+UI for working with L-strings would be enabled either program-wide or per active file.
+When L-strings are disabled, the UI for editing an L-string works as it does presently: you just see a single textbox, and edit a single language, and we write that content directly into your ESP when saving.
+When L-strings are enabled for the active file:

+* Form fields for editing L-strings are read-only but not greyed out, and have two associated buttons: Replace and Edit.

+* The Replace button allows you to set the given field (e.g. item name) to any appropriate L-string in the file.
+(This is subject to the current string type, i.e. the differences between LSTRING, DLSTRING, and ILSTRING.)

+* The Edit button would open a dialog similar to the localized string editor in ReachVariantTool.
+The buttons for this dialogue would be arranged vertically (rather than the usual horizontal for dialog-close action buttons) and would be labeled:
+  * Change this string just in this one place
+  * Change this string everywhere it is used
+  * Cancel all changes to this string

+  The first button would fork the current L-string ref (e.g. `QImage::detach`) while the middle would edit the L-string directly and so affect all inbound refs to it.

+  Notably, these options are being designed for the scenario of you editing localized data in a new form that you're defining.
+When overriding a form, we'd necessarily have to duplicate its original string content into your file.
+We could in that scenario just automatically search for any exact-duplicate strings owned by your file, and have the new override share the first such string it finds; and then subsequent changes to the override's localized text would lead to the above decision to make.

+Additionally, when saving an existing active file, we'd want to update any extant string files; when saving a new active file, we'd want to warn if its filename or those of any localization are taken; and when overriding a form from a localized master, when the user commits the form dialog, we'd want to use an existing L-string in the active file (if an L-string in the edited form is exactly identical for all languages) or create a new L-string (otherwise).

+Lastly: we want a default language: if you only know three languages, you shouldn't have to copy and paste one language into nine textboxes to prevent missing string errors; instead, the string you write in the default language should be written to the other languages by default (QPlainTextEdit placeholder).
+Unfortunately, English has to be the default language: character sets vary by language and I believe ASCII may be the only commonality between them.

 ## Game settings